 Home Ammunition Storage

 In today’s age ammunition is designed to function in conditions ranging from the extreme cold of the arctic to the heat and humidity of the tropics.
-So, in theory, as long as you limit its exposure to extreme heat, high humidity and temperature fluctuations, your ammunition can be expected to last 10 years.
+In theory, if you limit the exposure to these issues, your ammo can be expected to last 10 years: